Weight Loss Supplements 101: Everything You Need to Know

-The weight loss market in the United States is estimated at tens of billions of dollars, with many consumers spending money on weight loss programs as well as weight loss pills and supplements.
-Unfortunately, millions of people taking weight loss pills aren’t aware of the potential dangers and side effects of these products – or if they actually work.
+The weight loss market in the United States is estimated at tens of billions of dollars, with many consumers spending money on weight loss programs as well as weight loss supplements.
+Unfortunately, millions of people aren’t aware of the potential dangers and side effects of these products – or if they actually work.

-According to Allison Wells, a health coach, certified personal trainer and certified nutrition and wellness consultant in Southern California, weight loss pills and supplements typically fall into one or more of these three categories:
+According to Allison Wells, a certified personal trainer and a certified nutrition consultant, weight loss supplements typically fall into one or more of these three categories:

-If you have any existing health conditions or concerns, it’s best to consult with a doctor before taking any new pills or supplements for weight loss, fat burning or appetite suppression, according to Wells, who noted these products should be avoided by the following:
+If you have any existing health conditions or concerns, it’s best to consult with a doctor before taking any new supplement for weight loss, fat burning or appetite suppression, according to Wells, who noted these products should be avoided by the following: